 Despite its sunny reputation, yellow has at times had unappealing meanings.
 In Christianity, yellow was the color of Judas, and therefore could be associated with envy and duplicity.
 Supposedly, streetwalkers in medieval times were made to wear yellow to mark their low status and exclusion from society.
 Yellow also has a sickly reputation, related to jaundice, yellow fever, and even the plague, when infected houses were marked with yellow crosses.
 More recently, “yellow-bellied” emerged as an 18th-century term that refers to cowardice.

-Yellow as a Warning
+Can Yellow Butterflies Be a Warning Sign?

 Yellow is an eye-catching color.
 It is the color that the human eye processes first, which is why yellow is used for warning signs worldwide.
 Yellow traffic signals mean “Slow down!” while yellow and black traffic signs warn drivers to be cautious or pay attention.
 Yellow cards in soccer serve as a warning to players who violate the rules.

-How to Interpret a Yellow Butterfly
+How to Interpret the Meaning of Yellow Butterflies

 On the other hand, you could interpret a yellow butterfly as a sign to slow down.
-Perhaps you need to be cautious regarding some action or decision in your life.
+Perhaps you need to be cautious regarding some actions or decisions in your life.
 And depending on your context, a yellow butterfly could suggest a feeling of envy, exclusion from life, or even illness.
 Let the lightness of the butterfly be a reminder that even these problems don’t necessarily have to weigh you down.